Skip to main content

 • Sometimes additional insurance requirements

-Start the strata approval process 4 to 8 weeks before you want to begin work.
-This catches many apartment owners off guard.
+Start the strata approval process 4 to 8 weeks before you want to begin.
+It’s the thing that most catches apartment owners off guard.

-Your project is protected.
-We’re a licensed builder (Licence 274849C), HIA member, and all projects over $20,000 are covered by the Home Building Compensation Fund.
-If something goes wrong, you’re not left stranded.
+We’re a licensed builder (Licence 274849C), HIA member, and all projects over $20,000 in NSW are covered by the Home Building Compensation Fund.
+That insurance protects you if a builder becomes insolvent or fails to complete the work.
+It’s not optional, but it’s worth knowing it’s in place.

 How much does a small kitchen renovation cost in Sydney?